Burton’s Biscuits introduced the Wagon Wheel and Jammie Dodgers product lines and became the second-largest biscuit manufacturer in Britain.

 Garry Weston (1927 – 2002), the son of W G Weston, invented the Wagon Wheel biscuit in 1948.

-Burton’s Gold Medal Biscuits was acquired in 1948, followed by the Caledonian Oat Cake Baking Company in 1953.
+Burtons Gold Medal Biscuits of Blackpool was acquired in 1949, followed by the Caledonian Oat Cake Baking Company in 1953.

-The Jammie Dodger, a shortbread biscuit with a jam filling, was introduced from the 1960s.
+The Jammie Dodger, a shortbread biscuit with a jam filling, had been introduced by 1966.

 Weston Biscuits had assumed the name of Burton’s Biscuits by 1973.

-Burton’s Biscuits was the third largest biscuit manufacturer in Britain with a twelve percent market share in 1982.
-A workforce of 3,530 people were employed.
+Burton’s Biscuits was the third largest biscuit manufacturer in Britain by 1982, with a twelve percent market share.
+3,530 people were employed.

-By the 1980s the most popular brands produced were Wagon Wheels, Jammie Dodgers, Viscount mint biscuits and Edinburgh shortbread.
+By this time the leading lines were Wagon Wheels, Jammie Dodgers, Viscount mint biscuits and Edinburgh shortbread.

 Wagon Wheels were among the most popular biscuits imported into Russia by 1994.

-Associated British Foods (controlled by the Weston family) sold their British biscuit operations to Hicks Muse Tate & Furst for £130 million in 2000.
+Associated British Foods (controlled by the Weston family) sold their British biscuit operations to private equity firm Hicks Muse Tate & Furst for £130 million in 2000.
 The company had sales of £171 million and 2,500 employees.
-Hicks Muse already owned Cadbury biscuit brands and Maryland Cookies, and the merged entity controlled 20 percent of the British biscuit market.
+Hicks Muse already owned Maryland Cookies and the licence to produce Cadbury biscuits, and the merged entity controlled 20 percent of the British biscuit market.

 The Burton’s Biscuits board of directors was ousted by its new owners in 2003.

-Burton’s Biscuits, with over 2,200 employees, was sold to the Ontario Teachers’ Pension Plan for £350 million in 2013.
-There were manufacturing plants at Llantarnam in Wales, Edinburgh and Blackpool, and a chocolate refinery at Moreton, Merseyside.
+Burton’s Biscuits was sold to the Ontario Teachers’ Pension Plan for £350 million in 2013.
+There were over 2,200 employees, and manufacturing plants at Llantarnam, Edinburgh and Blackpool, and a chocolate refinery at Moreton, Merseyside.

 Burton’s Biscuits sold the rights to Cadbury biscuits to Mondelez for nearly £200 million in 2016.
 The following year, the licence to produce Mars biscuits was acquired.